 One of the great things about Android is the level of customization it offers.
 From being able to design your home screens to install apps from outside the Play Store, there are tons of things you can do to make your device truly yours.
 One of these is to transfer apps to a new Android phone from your old phone.

 If you have switched to a new device and you wish to carry forward your apps from your old device, you can actually do it pretty easily.
-There are multiple ways to transfer an app from one Android device to another, and you can use these methods to move apps and do not have to re-download them on your devices.
+So, how to share an app on android?
+Don’t worry, there are multiple ways to transfer an app from one Android device to another, and you can use these methods to move apps and do not have to re-download them on your devices.

 The following are some of the methods you can use to do the task.

-One of the easiest ways to transfer files between devices has been Bluetooth for many years.
-It is all because of its simplicity and ease of use.
+One of the common ways to transfer files between devices has been Bluetooth for many years.
 Also, there are no issues with regard to compatibility as almost all the devices come equipped with this feature.

 You can use Bluetooth on your devices to transfer apps from one Android device to another.
 In order to do that, though, you are first going to need to make APK backups of your apps.
 It is because when you share an app, you want to share the actual APK file of the app that can be installed on your other device.